Palladium (New York City): The Academy of Music

 The Academy of Music opened as a movie palace at 126 East 14th Street.
 By the 1970s it had become a music venue for rock and roll acts.
 Seating 3,400, it was popular with both mainstream bands and upcoming acts which could open a major bill.
-Many bands performed at the Palladium in the middle of large arena and stadium tours, due to the prestige of the theater and the excellent acoustics.
+Many bands performed at the venue in the middle of large arena and stadium tours, due to the prestige of the theater and the excellent acoustics.
 The sound systems used for shows were by local rental companies when the touring acts did not carry their own.

 Among the numerous rock concerts the Academy of Music hosted were the Rolling Stones, which played this venue on May 1, 1965 (and returned on June 19, 1978, when it was the Palladium), the Allman Brothers Band on August 15, 1971, Aerosmith's first concerts outside of New England, opening for Humble Pie and Edgar Winter's White Trash on December 2 & 3, 1971, and the series of New Year's shows played by the Band on December 28–31, 1971 (recordings from which were released as the 1972 live album Rock of Ages).
 New Year's Eve 1973 featured the eclectic line-up of Blue Öyster Cult, Iggy Pop, Teenage Lust (which had recently backed up John Lennon) and Kiss.
 Genesis performed their NY concerts of The Lamb Lies Down on Broadway there in 1974.
 Renaissance performed there on May 17, 1974; the show featured Andy Powell of Wishbone Ash on guitar, and bootleg recordings are widely available.

 The Grateful Dead played two extended stands at this venue.
 One was seven shows at the Academy of Music, from March 21–28, 1972.
 Excerpts of these shows, including some tracks with Bo Diddley as a guest, were officially released on Dick's Picks Volume 30 and Dave's Picks Volume 14.
 The other was 5 shows between April 29 and May 4, 1977.
 The complete April 30 show was officially released as Grateful Dead Download Series Volume 1, with 3 bonus tracks from the April 29 show.
 The complete May 3 show was officially released as Dave's Picks Volume 50, with 5 bonus tracks from the May 4 show, and an additional 7 tracks from the May 4 show on the Dave's Picks 2024 Bonus Disc.
 The Jerry Garcia played shows there on November 27, 1977 and February 11 and November 10, 1981 and 1981 and Garcia's acoustic duo with John Kahn performed on June 25, 1982.